joel-jeremy/externalized-properties/docs/profiles.md

         .onProfiles("test").apply(new MyTestProfileConfigurator())
         .onProfiles("staging").apply(new MyStagingProfileConfigurator())
         .onProfiles("prod").apply(new MyProdProfileConfigurator())
-        // This will be applied regardless of the active profile.
-        // However, if an active profile is not set, this will not be applied.
-        .onProfiles().apply(new MyWildcardProfileConfigurator())
         // This will be applied to both test and staging.
         .onProfiles("test", "staging").apply(new MyNonProdProfileConfigurator())
+        // If there are no specified profiles, this will treated as a wildcard
+        // profile configuration and will be applied to any profiles.
+        // However, if no active profile is set, this will not be applied.
+        .onProfiles().apply(new MyWildcardProfileConfigurator())
         .build();
 }

 public class MyTestProfileConfigurator implements ProfileConfigurator {
     @Override
-    public void configure(String profile, BuilderConfiguration builder) {
+    public void configure(String activeProfile, BuilderConfiguration builder) {
-        // profile is "test".
+        // activeProfile is "test".

         builder.resolvers(...)
             .converters(...)